- Children & Families

 What to Do if Your Child is Struggling with Mental Health Issues?

-Your first step will be to discuss your concerns with your family doctor and connect with mental health supports in your region.
+First, discuss your concerns with your family doctor and connect with mental health supports in your region.

-Urgent Mental Health Needs:
+Urgent Mental Health Needs

 If you feel that your child’s mental health concerns are urgent and you need to speak to a professional without booking an appointment, you and/or your child/teen can contact: